Introduction — Elder Law & Elder Care FAQs

 Planning for Incapacity & End-of-Life Issues

-What happens if I become unable to manage my affairs?
+What happens if I become unable to manage my affairs and don’t have a power of attorney or other legal documents?

-Without planning documents, a court may appoint a guardian or conservator to make decisions on your behalf.
+Without planning documents, a court will appoint a guardian or conservator to make decisions on your behalf.

 These documents outline your healthcare wishes and designate a person to make medical decisions if you are unable to.

-How can elder law planning help my family avoid conflict?
+How can elder law planning help my family avoid conflicts?

 Clear legal documents and planning can prevent disputes over finances, healthcare decisions, and inheritance.